sanjitchitturi/beat-branch/README.md

-# BeatBranch
+# Beat Branch

 *A beginner-friendly machine learning project to classify music genres using only song title and artist name.*

 ---

 ## Project Overview
-BeatBranch is a simple, introductory-level machine learning project that demonstrates how to:
+Beat Branch is a simple, introductory-level machine learning project that demonstrates how to:
 - Load and process a small dataset
 - Extract text features using **TF-IDF**
 - Train a **Decision Tree Classifier** to predict music genres